Beta Estimation

 plot_beta_long.draw()

 Title: End-of-month share of securities with beta estimates.
-The figure shows two time series with end-of-year shares of securities with beta estimates using 5 years of monthly or 3 months of daily data.
+The figure shows two time series with end-of-year shares of securities with beta estimates using five years of monthly or three months of daily data.
 There is almost no missing data for the estimates based on daily data.
 For the beta estimates based on monthly data, around 75 percent of all stock-month combinations provide sufficient long historical periods to estimate the beta.

-Figure 5: The two lines show the share of securities with beta estimates using 5 years of monthly or 3 months of daily data.
+Figure 5: The figure shows end-of-month share of securities with beta estimates.
+The two lines show the share of securities with beta estimates using five years of monthly or three months of daily data.

 We also encourage everyone to always look at the distributional summary statistics of variables.
 You can easily spot outliers or weird distributions when looking at such tables.